ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Ballerina supports first-class support for writing SQL-like queries to process data.

-Language-integrated queries can process any Ballerina iterable collection.
+Language-integrated queries can process any Ballerina iterable.

 In this tutorial, you will be writing queries to filter, sort, and join with different data sets and produce new data sets.

 1. Creating a new Ballerina project.
 2. Defining the Covid dataset to be processed.
-3. Finding all countries which have more than 10,000,000 Covid cases.
+3. Filtering all countries which have more than 10,000,000 Covid cases.
-4. Finding the top three countries by the number of reported Covid cases.
+4. Sorting the top three countries by the number of reported Covid cases.
 5. Joining the table with an array to find the number of recovered patients.
 6. Finding any discrepancies in reported Covid dataset while maintaining intermediate states.